-Falmouth and Truro are a short hop across the River Fal via the King Harry Ferry.
-The picturesque villages of St Mawes, Mevagissey and many others are a short drive along the coast.
-Trewince Holiday Lodges is ideally situated for you to explore other sites of interest in Cornwall.
+Falmouth and Truro are a short hop across the River Fal via the King Harry Ferry and with many picturesque villages just a short drive along the coast, Trewince Holiday Lodges is ideally situated for you to explore other sites of interest in Cornwall.

 Lake’s “Parochial history of Cornwall” 1868 records that the present manor house at Trewince was erected in 1750 by the grandson or great grandson of a man named Richard Johns.
 Quoting from the ‘History of Cornwall Volume 2 Gilbert 1838’ (based on manuscript histories of Hals and Tonkin) the editor wrote that “An extremely good house was built here about the year 1750 by the grandson or great grandson of the gentleman who made the purchase of Trelegar from Mr Trevanian”.
 Trewince was described as “A very pleasant house of 5 bays 2 storeyed with quoins and a door with an alternatingly rusticated surround (i.e. Gibbs) 1750”